SebastianJarosch/ChipCytometry-Image-Processing/README.md

 *Depending on the size of a chip and the number of segmented cells, the spillover correction can take up to 24 hours, so make sure that all parameters have been adjusted precisely and perform a test run without correction to check the input parameters first* <br><br>
 a) Run the script automatic_image_processing.ijm in ImageJ <br>
 b) Select channels and specify the parameters and press OK <br>
-c) If thresholding was selected as segmentation method: adjust the **lower threshold** when you are asked to, in order to adjust the segmentation to your DNA staining<br>If 'pretrained NN' was selected, the pretrained model will be applied directly on your nuclei staining channel.
+c) If thresholding was selected as segmentation method: adjust the **lower threshold** when you are asked to, in order to adjust the segmentation to your DNA staining.
+If 'pretrained NN' was selected, the pretrained model will be applied directly on your nuclei staining channel. <br>

 ### 3. Quality control
 a) Check the stitched images in Results/stitching to see if they are in a good quality for all sub-positions<br>